d2burke/afterburner/README.md

-# Afterburner - Codeigniter Documentation Tool
+# Afterburner - CodeIgniter documentation tool

-A documentation content management tool built on Codeigniter and based on the existing User Guide included with the framework.
+A documentation content management tool built on CodeIgniter and based on the existing User Guide included with the framework.

 ## Requirements